Robert J. Baker Genetic Resources Collection

 Late in 2015, the GRC facility was fully renovated to accommodate the LN system and to upgrade the overall facility.
 In January 2016, five Taylor-WhartonTM LABS freezers, supplied with liquid nitrogen via an exterior bulk tank and vacuum-jacketed piping, were installed and the process of transferring samples to the LN freezers was initiated.

 For more information on this project, please visit the Liquid Nitrogen Project webpage.
-We will update that webpage as the project progresses.

 The current Loan Policies and Procedures of the NSRL may be downloaded here.
 (Revised 19 July 2016)

 To download the appropriate application for your loan please use the following links: